In this article you will find:

 The bookworms will appreciate this one!
 I once heard someone say there's nothing like bonding over a favorite character from a cherished book!
 Each month, select a book for everyone to read and discuss over a virtual meeting.
 Not a reader?
 No worries!
-Many people opt for audio books instead.
-This type of connectivity allows a team to strengthen their intellect with discussions about something other than work.
+Many people opt for audiobooks instead.
+This type of connectivity allows a team to strengthen its intellect with discussions about something other than work.

 There are numerous phone apps that allow you to play games with friends and co-workers.
 You can play trivia or invite a coworker to join a game of chess.
 Our team's personal favorite is a phone app called “PSYCH” by Ellen.
 It allows the players to be competitive with creativity, humor, and trickery.
 Ever since our team started playing “PSYCH” we can't get enough!
 It's fun, hilarious, and allows us to take a quick mental break during our busy workdays.

 Host a virtual game night!
-There are several websites that have created video chat friendly versions of games like Bingo and Pictionary.
-We have wide range of games you can play with your team on Games night!
+There are several websites that have created video chat-friendly versions of games like Bingo and Pictionary.
+We have a wide range of games you can play with your team on Games night!

-It's 5'oclock somewhere!
+It's 5 o'clock somewhere!
 With restaurants and bars limiting guest counts and implementing social distancing, Happy Hours are just not the same 6ft apart.
 We have a simple solution!
 Hold a virtual team happy hour where coworkers can be candid and unwind for an hour after work!
-No timeline, no agenda, no structure.
+No timeline, no agenda, and no structure.
 These events create a much more relaxed and informal social experience.
 BYOB!

 As it stands, there is nothing that will be more beneficial to your employees' productivity than mindful meditation.